Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ### 30.4.6 Checks at runtime
 Array bounds operations, castings and null pointer checks can be turned ON or FATAL/NONFATAL (for cast checks) at runtime to increase robustness of your program, they are so by default.
 If you are very sure, you can turn them OFF to increase performance.
-Bounds checks for relative pointers are enabled by default in debug builds and disabled in release builds.
-You can change that using Build_Options.relative_pointer_bounds_check.

 ### 30.4.7 runtime_storageless_type_info
 Example: `target_options.runtime_storageless_type_info = true;`